Is baggage insurance worth it?

 What extras can I add to my travel insurance?

-If you’re taking expensive items with you, it might be worth adding extra cover to your standard travel insurance policy, as limits tend to be higher, such as:
+If you’re taking expensive items with you, it might be worth paying for extra cover, such as:

 - Travel gadget insurance – a higher level of cover for valuable tech like smartphones, tablets, Kindles and wearables.